Tush Push: Legality and legitimacy in football complaints

 Green Bay Packers head coach Matt LaFleur and NFL analyst Bill Cowher criticized the design of the Tush Push, with both separately describing it as "not a football play" that rather belongs in rugby.
 Sally Jenkins of The Washington Post called the Tush Push a "boring, brutish play" that went against the modern game's appeal of "the ability of an individual to find space and move into at speed."
 Philadelphia Eagles owner Jeff Lurie countered these arguments by stating that the forward pass was once controversial during the sport's early days before eventually becoming a mainstay in the modern era.

 Christopher L. Gasper of The Boston Globe felt the Tush Push actively lowered the entertainment value of the sport, stating that it made short-yardage situations non-competitive and predictable.
 This argument continued to grow from fans and players alike when the Eagles ran the play four consecutive times against the New York Giants during a Week 6 Thursday Night Football matchup in 2025.

+At the end of the 2025 season, a poll released by The Athletic showed that 53% of the 4,920 readers who voted wanted the play out of football.
+However, the publication also reported in another poll given to NFL players that 83.8% of them were against the play being banned.
+This poll also noted that defensive players were less in favor of banning the Tush Push than offensive players.
+One anonymous defensive player said that banning the Tush Push would also mean that "you’re looking at banning quarterback sneaks.
+It’s the same thing, just better executed."

 Safety concerns

 Quarterbacks Daniel Jones and Kyler Murray opposed using the Tush Push due to injury concerns when running it previously.

 Concerns over players' safety have also been raised regarding the Tush Push.
 Despite his team's usage of the play, Buffalo Bills head coach Sean McDermott stated that it is "potentially contrary to the health and safety of the players".
 Quarterbacks Daniel Jones and Kyler Murray requested their teams not call the play after nearly getting injured during previous attempts at running it.
-Pundits have compared the Tush Push to the flying wedge, a similar play the sport banned over a century before because of its contribution to serious injury.
+Pundits have compared the Tush Push to the flying wedge, a similar play the sport banned over a century before because of its contribution to serious and fatal injuries.
 Former Eagles center and prominent Tush Push participant Jason Kelce acknowledged it as a "grueling play" but added that football is "a sport that comes down to physicality".
 Denver Broncos head coach Sean Payton also spoke in favor of the Tush Push, calling it "one of the safest plays in football".

 In 2023, NFL investigated the potential injury risk of the play and concluded "nothing notable" was found, although NFL commissioner Roger Goodell stated there were other aspects about the play to consider.
 On February 26, 2025, NFL executive Troy Vincent said no injury was suffered on a Tush Push play in 2024, per the league's internal data.